Daniel Larsen (mathematician)

-Daniel Larsen is an American mathematician known for solving a 1994 conjecture of W. R. Alford, Andrew Granville and Carl Pomerance on the distribution of Carmichael numbers, commonly known as Bertrand's postulate for Carmichael numbers.
+Daniel Larsen (born 2003) is an American mathematician known for proving a 1994 conjecture of W. R. Alford, Andrew Granville and Carl Pomerance on the distribution of Carmichael numbers, commonly known as Bertrand's postulate for Carmichael numbers.

 Childhood and education

-Larsen was born in 2004 to two Indiana University Bloomington mathematics professors Michael J. Larsen and Ayelet Lindenstrauss (sister of Elon Lindenstrauss) and grew up in Bloomington, Indiana.
+Larsen was born in 2003 to Indiana University Bloomington mathematics professors Michael J. Larsen and Ayelet Lindenstrauss (sister of Elon Lindenstrauss), and grew up in Bloomington, Indiana.
 He had a strong interest in mathematics as a child, inspired by the mathematician background of both his parents.
 His father hosted a math circle when he was younger that taught math on the weekend to kids in the neighborhood and Larsen attended despite being only four years old.
 He also had a strong interest in other projects, learning violin at age 5 and piano at age 6, along with practicing solving larger configurations of Rubik's Cubes and designing his own coin-sorting robot from Lego.
 He competed in the Scripps National Spelling Bee twice while in middle school, though he never made it to the final round.

 While attending Bloomington High School South, he became the youngest accepted contributor to The New York Times crossword puzzle in February 2017 and ended up submitting 11 approved puzzles before his graduation from high school.
 He applied to and became a finalist in the 2022 Regeneron Science Talent Search for his published research on Carmichael numbers and ultimately won 4th place in the competition, winning $100,000 to pay for his college tuition.
 In the fall of 2022, he began attending university at the Massachusetts Institute of Technology (MIT).